lsshawn/mdpubs.nvim/README.md

 ## Why You'll Love MdPubs

-- **Effortless Syncing**: Just add `neonote:` to your file's frontmatter.
+- **Effortless Syncing**: Just add `mdpubs:` to your file's frontmatter.
 The plugin handles the rest, automatically syncing on save.
 - **Your Notes, Your Way**: No more rigid folder structures or naming conventions.
 Organize your markdown files however you like, anywhere on your system.
 - **Never Lose a Thought**: With bi-directional sync, your notes are always up-to-date, whether you edit them locally in Neovim.